 The reviews on TripAdvisor are not the most reliable either.
 Many are written by people who have only visited one steak restaurant, and so have nothing to compare it to.
 You have to be careful to read between the lines.

 I am not an expert by any means, but having spent several weeks in Buenos Aires and eaten close to my body weight in steak, I will attempt to give a comparative overview of the various places I tried.
 Read on for my mini review to help you find the best steak in Buenos Aires.
+For things to do in the city, check out our guide to the coolest activities.

 In the heart of the lively San Telmo district, Desnivel is an authentic, no-frills local parrilla.
 Think budget but quality.
 No elaborate décor, no wooden slabs or sauces in fancy patterns, just a hunk of meat served with tongs on a plate.